Session Replay

 To use SessionReplayMaskingScope, wrap the desired widget(s) with the SessionReplayMaskingScope widget and provide a MaskingConfig object to configure the masking rules.

-Here’s a simple example of how to use SessionReplayMaskingScope:
+Here’s an example of how to use SessionReplayMaskingScope:

 SessionReplayMaskingScope(